prernalugade/FINAL-PROJECT/Project 2 - HR Analytics- Predict Employee Attrition/README.md

-# Final Project 2-HR Analytics Predict Employee Attrition
+# Final Project 2-HR Analytics-Predict Employee Attrition

 ## Objective
 The objective of this project is to analyze employee data to understand the primary causes of attrition and build a machine learning model that predicts whether an employee is likely to leave.
 The goal is to help HR departments take proactive steps to improve retention and make data-driven decisions.